colin-scott/colin-scott.github.com/source/_posts/2014-03-30-what-distinguishes-distributed-computing-from-parallel-computing.markdown

-This statement seems to imply that distributed systems are "equivalent" to parallel (single-machine) computing systems, for the following reason: partitions, which occur in a network but don't really occur on a single chip, appear to be the key distinguishing property of distributed systems.
-But if partitions are just a special case of concurrency, then there shouldn't be any fundamental reasons why algorithms for multicore chips wouldn't be perfectly suitable for solving all the problems we might encounter in a distributed setting.
+This statement seems to imply that distributed systems are "equivalent" to parallel (single-machine) computing systems, for the following reason: partitions, which occur in a network but don't really occur on a single chip [0], appear to be the key distinguishing property of distributed systems.
+But if partitions are just a special case of concurrency, then there shouldn't be any fundamental reasons why algorithms for multicore computational models (such as [PRAM](http://en.wikipedia.org/wiki/Parallel_random-access_machine)) wouldn't be perfectly suitable for solving all the problems we might encounter in a distributed setting.
 We know this to be false,
 so I've been trying to puzzle out precisely what